ArduPilot/ardupilot_wiki/copter/source/docs/stabilize-mode.rst

    constant adjustment of the throttle is required to maintain altitude.
 If the pilot puts the throttle completely down the motors will go to their minimum rate (MOT_SPIN_ARMED) and if the vehicle is flying it will lose attitude control and tumble.
+However, this behavior can be changed by enabling :ref:`airmode`
 -  The throttle sent to the motors is automatically adjusted based on the tilt angle of the vehicle (i.e. increased as the vehicle tilts over more) to reduce the compensation the pilot must do as the